 And now, looking out onto the patchy, almost-green Crockett football field surrounded by pasture land, it isn’t exactly a glorious scene on a Thursday morning in January.
 But for Sensabaugh, he doesn’t see the field or the program as something small or needing to be fixed — he sees it as an opportunity.

-“I know the repertoire around here at Crockett,” Sensabaugh explained, still gripping the football used as a prop for a photo earlier.
+“I know the repertoire around here at Crockett,” Sensabaugh explained, still gripping the football used as a prop for a photo earlier in the day.
 “They say, ‘It’s just Davy Crockett.
 It’s a small school.
 Why would you go there?’
-And it’s really not a small school.
 The community is doing their best to put a lot of enthusiasm in their athletics.
 And that’s what I really like about this program.

 “I wanna come to Crockett and bring a winning tradition to Crockett.
 I wanna win as many games as possible.
 I can’t promise anything, but I can tell you — I’m gonna give it my all.
 We can do big things here.”

 Sensabaugh spent his NFL career playing for the Jacksonville Jaguars and the Dallas Cowboys.
 He also has a cousin, Coty Sensabaugh, who now plays for the New York Giants and who has worked with organizations like the nonprofit “Soles 4 Souls” to grant aid to children in the Dominican Republic.
 But of all the places the new Pioneer head coach has lived and could have chosen to begin coaching, the Kingsport native was drawn back home.